inrupt/solid-client-js/website/docs/tutorials/working-with-data.md

 However, agreeing on a specific URL for specific types of data can make different apps interoperable.
 To encourage interoperability, people have come together to agree on specific URLs for specific types of data for common use cases — so-called _Vocabularies_.

-In the above example, the URL is part of the "Friend of a Friend" (FOAF) Vocabulary.
+In the above example, the URL is part of the "Friend of a Friend" [(FOAF) Vocabulary](http://xmlns.com/foaf/spec).
 In this case, you can even follow the link to see a description of how they intended `name` to be used (with a string, possibly multiple ones).

 :::

-To access data, you use the appropriate function depending on what type of data you expect, how much of it, and pass it the URL at which it is indexed.
+To access data, you use the appropriate function depending on what type of data you expect, how much of it, and pass it the URL that identifies which of the Thing's characteristics you're looking for.
 For example:

 ```typescript
 import {